earthly/earthly/docs/guides/debugging.md

 # Debugging techniques

-Errors will happen, be it during builds, unit tests, integration testing, or somewhere else in your pipeline.
-Earthly provides an interactive debugger to aid debugging command failures.

-Debugging an error can be challenging during a traditional image build, since the container state disappears as soon as the build error occurs.
-A developer may then inject various print commands through out the build to help reason about the state of the system before the failure occurs.
+Traditional debugging of errors during image builds often require a developer to place various print commands through out the build commands to help reason about the state of the system before the failure occurs.
+This can be slow and cumbersome.

+Earthly provides an interactive mode which gives you access to a root shell when an error occurs, which we'll cover in this guide.

 Let's consider a build example: